 Supply the passphrase you created for the key.

-Step 5: Export the Certificate Authority chain bundle.
+Step 5: You export the Certificate Authority chain bundle.

 openssl pkcs12 -in STAR_DOMAIN_com.pfx -cacerts -nokeys -out STAR_DOMAIN_cabundle.pem